What’s it all about?

 Although Freemasonry has changed over the centuries, we’ve never forgotten the foundations of our organisation.
 Today, we still use the stonemason’s tools as symbols of our aim to ‘build’ better men and a better world for everyone, whatever their background.

-As Freemasons, we use four principles to help define our path through life: Integrity, Friendship, Respect and Charity.
+As Freemasons, we use four principles to help define our path through life: Integrity, Friendship, Charity and Respect.
 In today’s uncertain times, these principles ring as true as they always have done.

 We uphold these principles by providing a structure that helps our members to learn more about themselves, make lasting friendships, and contribute positively to society.
 Through the use of ceremonies and rituals at our meetings, we help members to remember the lessons they’ve learnt, and so apply them in their day-to-day lives.
 In brief, ‘we make good men better’.